 Many studies have confirmed that loneliness is not only distressing, it’s damaging to a person’s health and longevity.

-John Cacioppo, a neuroscientist at the University of Chicago, says that the effect of social isolation on health and mortality is comparable to high blood pressure, obesity, lack of exercise or smoking.
+The late John Cacioppo, who worked as a neuroscientist at the University of Chicago, had said that the effect of social isolation on health and mortality is comparable to high blood pressure, obesity, lack of exercise or smoking.